 - a.
 If a work day other than eight (8) hours is adopted for any class, the computations shall be adjusted on a pro rata basis for all affected employees for all areas where the number of hours is used to compute wages or benefits. - b.
 Entitlement to pay for any portion of a pay period shall be computed in accordance with all applicable laws. - c.
-Any non-exempt employee, pursuant to the provisions of the Federal Fair Labor Standards Act, who in the interest of the efficiency of his or her department, works in excess of the standard forty (40) hour work-week, shall be compensated at a rate one and one-half (1-1/2) times his or her regular rate of pay for all hours worked in excess of said forty (40) hours. - d.
-All time paid for annual leave, injury leave, court leave, military leave, and holidays shall be considered as pay status time.
-All pay status time shall count as time worked for the purpose of calculating overtime compensation.
-Non-pay status shall not be considered for the purpose of overtime compensation. - e.
+All time paid for annual leave, injury leave, court leave, military leave, and holidays shall be considered as pay status time. - d.
 For each workday, all hours shall be recorded in units of time rounded to the nearest one quarter (1/4) hour.
 Amounts smaller than one quarter (1/4) hour shall not be accumulated from day to day in order to total the minimum of one quarter (1/4) hour.